For those of you who don’t have a love of “Star Wars,” I appreciate your patience and beg your forgiveness.

 What had troubled me about Anakin’s decision to leave the Jedi and join the Sith was how quickly it seemed to happen.

-But when we view our knowledge, beliefs, and motivations as rising from our loves and desires more than from our intellectual processes, this makes sense: the core of who Anakin was – what he wanted, what he loved – had always been tainted.
+But when we view our knowledge, beliefs, and motivations as rising from our loves and desires more than from our intellect, this makes sense: the core of who Anakin was – what he wanted, what he loved – had always been tainted.

 His deepest desires were selfish: in his heart, he wanted to control all aspects of his life because he loved out of attachment and personal need, not out of a place that considered the intrinsic worth of others – his version of love was therefore not actually love.

-These core desires fought against the ideals of the community he had aligned himself with, and by allowing his desires to trump his morals, his convictions changed.
+These core desires fought against the ideals of the community he had aligned himself with, and by allowing his desires to trump his morals, his beliefs changed.

-I think this is a realistic portrait of internal struggles within all of us that at any moment can likewise abruptly surface and give the appearance that a very sudden change has occurred.
+I think this is a realistic portrait of internal struggles within all of us that at any moment can likewise suddenly surface and give the appearance that a very abrupt change has occurred.

 How many times have we heard friends and loved ones of people who commit terrible atrocities say, “That’s not the person I knew.
 He (or she) was always so nice and pleasant to talk to” or some such variation?